Egypt court blocks creation of constitutional assembly

-The injunction could delay the introduction of a constitution needed urgently to clarify the powers of Egypt’s new head of state, due to take over from ruling generals by mid-year.
+The injunction slapped on the decision by parliament could delay the introduction of a constitution needed urgently to clarify the powers of Egypt’s new head of state, due to take over from ruling generals by mid-year.

-The administrative court said the constitutional decree laid out after the army took power and suspended the current constitution did not allow members of either house of parliament to take part in the assembly to draw up the new charter.

-It said the decree “did not even permit the executive authority or the houses of parliament to comment on how the assembly will end up, so the destiny of the constitution would be up to people’s opinion through a referendum”.
+Lawyers for the state say the court has no say over the move to form the constituent assembly, which has pressed ahead with its work even though dozens of non-Islamist representatives have quit, complaining that their voices are being drowned out.

 The latest dent to the body’s authority drew a measured response from the Muslim Brotherhood, the Islamist movement which holds most seats in parliament and chairs the assembly.